jonasschuett/jonasschuett.github.io/_posts/2020-04-04-introduction.md

 - **Risk management.** It becomes increasingly clear that the development and deployment of frontier AI systems poses severe risks to society.
 I study how these risks can be measured and reduced to an acceptable level.

 - **Regulation.** Although self-governance plays an important role in reducing emerging risks from AI, we will eventually need frontier AI regulation.
-I‘m working on several research projects intended to inform the design of a regulatory regime for frontier AI models, especially in the UK and US.
+I‘m working on several research projects intended to inform the design of a regulatory regime for frontier AI models, especially in the UK, EU, and US.

 - **Corporate governance.** As frontier AI developers transition from startups to more mature companies, they need to improve their corporate governance.
 I‘m particularly interested in ways to improve their risk governance.